-Yes.
-Someone who has harm OCD (or another disturbing obsession) shows their actual values, which is, paradoxically, that they care deeply about people.
+Paradoxically, their actual values are that they care deeply about people.
 The problem is that they cannot get past the barriers that confuse them when their intrusive thoughts “say” otherwise.
-They feel pinned down by OCD, fearing they are capable of putting thoughts to action.
-It’s not so simple to eradicate fears despite OCD being an incomprehensible disorder.
-People who have OCD are in conflict, they go over the relentless doubts when trying to understand thoughts in their head that can never be subject to analysis.
+They feel pinned down by OCD, fearing they are capable of putting thoughts to action, or that the feared thing is more likely to happen, than not.
+It’s not so simple to eradicate fears despite OCD being a paradoxical disorder.
+People who have OCD are in conflict, they go over the relentless doubts when trying to understand their thoughts – thoughts that will never be subject to analysis.

 How can someone grasp this concept?

-One example is known as The Theory A and Theory B experiment (Salkovskis & Bass, 1997).
+One example is the Theory A and Theory B experiment (Salkovskis & Bass, 1997).
 The person would look at their problem as worrying (theory B) about the thing that bothers them instead of fearing to be under threat (theory A).

 Is it true that false memory confuses insight?

 Well, let’s say memory tends to play tricks for a person who has OCD.
 When this happens, they will ruminate at length, searching their minds for abstract recollections.
-However, while they might remember an existing memory, even when some of that memory is lost, they will never recall a “vague” memory because it never existed.
+However, while they might remember an existing memory, even when some of that memory is lost, they will never recall a “false” memory, because it never existed.

 Can a person’s insight improve?

 Sometimes.
-Cognitive restructuring can help a person alter thinking errors linked to faulty ideas, although some often lose sight of their new healthier beliefs because their need for certainty overrides this.
-Pathological doubt clouds insight and drives behaviours to prove obsessions right or wrong, which makes exposure response prevention (ERP) more of a challenge when the person cannot grab hold of certainty.
-Improved insight can help them know that while they want this type of assurance that living with uncertainty is the better option.
+Cognitive restructuring can help a person alter thinking errors linked to entrenched beliefs, although some often lose sight of their new healthier beliefs, because their need for certainty overrides this.
+Pathological doubt clouds insight and drives behaviours to prove obsessions right or wrong, which makes exposure response prevention (ERP) more of a challenge when the person cannot determine the outcome one way or the other.
+Improved insight can help them know that while they want this type of assurance, that living with uncertainty is the better option.
 They start to see that feeling under irrational threat forever keeps the OCD going in a circle.

 Can obsessions turn into delusions?

 Yes, obsessions can turn into delusions and delusions can turn into obsessions.
-A person’s misconceptions in this instance aren’t to be confused with those seen in psychosis.
-For example, if insight into an obsession is poor/lacking then this shifts from overvalued idea to delusional belief; a belief in psychosis, however, is fixed and does not follow the regular OCD cycle.
+A person’s misconceptions, however, aren’t to be confused with those seen in psychosis.
+For example, if insight into an obsession is poor or absent, then this shifts from overvalued idea (poor) to delusional belief (absent).
+A belief in psychosis, on the other hand, is fixed and does not follow the regular OCD cycle.

 For delusion in OCD, insight can be worked on with cognitive restructuring of thoughts to change the pattern or significance of those thoughts.
-When the delusion turns into an obsession, it shows that cognitive restructuring has illuminated insight, also exposure response prevention since practising exposures squeezes the obsession, improving insight.
+When the delusion turns into an obsession, it shows that cognitive restructuring has illuminated insight.
+Also, exposure response prevention squeezes the obsession, improving insight even more.

 What else helps a person reach recovery?

-Mindfulness techniques are helpful because these help someone do what I call the 3 A’s.
+Mindfulness techniques and ACT (acceptance commitment therapy) are helpful because these help someone do what I call the 3 A’s.
 These are to Acknowledge, Accept and Allow intrusive thoughts to come and go in the present without passing judgement.
-Including the 3 A’s into exposures is also helpful since this technique contributes to building distress tolerance in which ERP leads ultimately to remission.

 By Carol Edwards © 2018 Updated 2019